 Should you wish to be married in one of the Czech Republic’s most romantic wedding venues, which has been voted as such four years in a row, take a look at Romantic Hotel Mlyn Karlstejn.
 It’s closed during the winter, but you can always book the three-day window between December 28 and January 1 to get a feel for the place before returning in warmer weather for your one-in-a-lifetime day.
 The hotel is across the river from the breathtaking 14th-century Karlštejn Castle, which is well worth a visit.

 If you are looking for a place to spend your honeymoon, come to Prague!
 If you are celebrating a special event – your anniversary, a birthday, Valentine’s Day – again, give the city a visit.
-You are certain to find one romantic experience after another, creating indelible memories of your trip.
+You are certain to find one romantic experience after another, creating indelible memories of your trip and stay in one of the H&Hotels Group properties for your unforgettable experience.